See "Our Services" for Waitlist Reservations Information

 Here’s another statement from the same poll:

 How to do this?
-Well, there are a few ways we can think of, but we’re sure there are lots more.
-Here’s a few we’ve come up with:
+We're sure there are other solutions, but here are a few we’ve come up with:

-First, take a program like Ashburn Driving School’s behind-the-wheel course, and scale it to the point where it’s become a standard program all across the state—and eventually the nation.
+First, take a program like Ashburn Driving School’s behind-the-wheel course, and scale it to become a standard program all across the state—and eventually the nation.

-Meet with the Commissioner of the Department of Motor Vehicles to discuss this problem and see if there would be a way to systematically follow-up with each and every driving school in the state, not simply to audit their records, which is what happens now, but to literally call the parents and students on the phone and ask them specific questions such as what the instructor taught them, how much time they spent driving and observing, whether they learned what we believe are non-negotiable skills such as off-road recovery, and more.
+Meet with the Commissioner of the Department of Motor Vehicles to discuss this problem and see if there would be a way to systematically follow-up with each and every driving school in the state, not simply to audit their records, which is what happens now, but to literally call the parents and students on the phone and ask them specific questions such as what the instructor taught, how much time their son or daughter spent driving and observing, whether they learned what we believe are non-negotiable skills such as off-road recovery, and more.

 These are just a few ideas, but they are at least springboards onto a world where in-car driver instruction is given a prominent place in the driver’s ed process and teens no longer enter the driving world with little or no knowledge or skill.

-Finally, we know as you do that to the degree that we properly train and educate our driving students, so will we and our children after us benefit by driving on safer roadways.
-With this in mind, we would like to extend a cordial invitation to you--as a corporation, as an organization, or as a personal friend of Ashburn Driving--to join in our mission by supporting these important goals.
-With innumerable ongoing costs such as vehicle purchase and maintenance, licensing, bonding, and insurance fees, website upkeep, the production of a driver's manual and instructional videos, and more, we’d be most grateful if you would consider joining with us in this way to further the accomplishment of our mission to save lives.
+Finally, we know as you do that to the degree that we properly train and educate our driving students, so will we and the generations after us benefit by driving on safer roadways and ultimately seeing a reduction or even an elimination of the national teen accident and fatality rate.
+We know this is a lofty goal, but with your help, we believe it is attainable.
+With this in mind, we would like to extend an invitation to you--as a corporation, as an organization, or as a personal friend of Ashburn Driving--to join with us in this mission either by enrolling as a student, volunteering to help us with the process of approaching our legislators, or by making a contribution towards our ongoing operating costs.